- This post contains affiliate links. Read more here.

 - Increase the quality of your cat’s diet to improve digestion and the absorption of nutrients.

-- If you buy dry food, try switching to wet food, or using a meal topper to make your cat’s current food more palatable and appealing.
+- If you buy dry food, try switching to wet food, or using a meal topper to make your cat’s current food more appealing.

 - Make sure any dry food you serve is fresh (food in large bags can turn rancid if left open in a warm room).

 - If you serve wet food, don’t let it dry out in the bowl—give your kitty small, fresh servings.

 - Try warming up your cat’s food by adding warm water or low-sodium broth (without onions).